 How about those pear-shaped diamond cut specifics?

 - Many diamond education experts favour a length to width ratio of 1.55 to 1.75, as

 - Any other ratio will make the diamond shape appear unattractively out of proportion.

-Pear shaped diamonds are adored by Claremont Diamonds and lovers alike for their rich history, appearance that is larger than a brilliant round, lower price point and unique style.
+Pear-shaped diamonds are adored by Claremont Diamonds and lovers alike for their rich history, an appearance that is larger than a brilliant round, lower price point and unique style.

 6. Cushion Cut Diamonds

 A cushion cut diamond shape is one that displays a square-cut diamond with smooth cut corners that resemble a cushion or pillow.